zeevgoshen/AutoComplete_CSharp_React_CitiesCSV/README.md

 (see comparison with other data structures:) https://visualstudiomagazine.com/Articles/2015/10/20/Text-Pattern-Search-Trie-Class-NET.aspx?Page=1

+It is not my Trie implementation and was used 99% "as-is", like a nuget package, since there is no Trie implementation that is a part of Dot Net.

 2. I used Caching to avoid expansive data fetching (in this case a CSV file, could be DB or others)

 3. The Cache Manager is a double-check Singleton to provide thread-safety. https://riptutorial.com/csharp/example/3864/lazy--thread-safe-singleton--using-double-checked-locking-

-4. Trie usage can be optimized, currently it searches letter-by-letter, to use debounce in the client the sever needs to be changed to accept longer strings.

-5. The controller is not using Tasks yet.
+4. The controller is not using Tasks yet.